 - Recommended gear: hiking poles; sunblock; sun hat

-- More information: trip report here
+- More information: trip descriptions here and here; area trail map here

 - Rating: 7